TrueBlocks/trueblocks-core/docs/content/data-model/accounts.md

 ## Monitor

-A Monitor is a list of [Appearances](/data-model/accounts/#appearance) associated with a given address along with various details about those Appearances.
-A Monitor is created when a user expresses interest in an address by calling either [chifra list](/docs/chifra/accounts/#chifra-list) or [chifra export](/docs/chifra/accounts/#chifra-export) tool (or querying thier associated APIs).
+A Monitor is a list of [Appearances](/data-model/accounts/#appearance) associated with a given address along with various details about those appearances.
+A monitor is created when a user expresses interest in an address by calling either [chifra list](/docs/chifra/accounts/#chifra-list) or [chifra export](/docs/chifra/accounts/#chifra-export) tool (or querying thier associated APIs).

-Once created, a Monitor may be periodically *freshened* by calling either `chifra list` or `chifra export` again, however, it is also possible to keep a Monitor fresh continually by calling [chifra serve --monitor]().
+Once created, a monitor may be periodically *freshened* by calling either `chifra list` or `chifra export`, however, it is also possible to freshen a monitor continually with [chifra scrape --monitors](/docs/chifra/admin/#chifra-scrape).
 This tool watches the front of the chain and repeatedly calls `chifra list`.

-### Fields
+Below are this structure's data fields.
+Following that are the commands that produce or manage monitors.
 | Field       | Description                                    | Type    |
 | ----------- | ---------------------------------------------- | ------- |
 | nApps       | the number of appearances for this monitor     | blknum  |